grahams99/Enhanced_surveillance_questionnaire/README.md

 * A preprint of the manuscript is available [here](https://assets.researchsquare.com/files/rs-2409555/v1/55eb23e9979706568611d214.pdf?c=1673302876)

 ### Summary of analysis code
-                               (1) **Surveillance Questionnaire R script_github.R**
 * Reads in the data
 * Sets variable classes
 * Provides a description of patients that are vaccinated versus non-vaccinated and cases versus negative controls
 * Provides a description for each potential bias
 * Updates the model accounting for each potential bias separately
 * Updates the full model accounting for all potential biases at once